raguiar2/create-node-backend/README.md

   - index.js
 ```

-create-node-project also installs the required packages for you, including [pg](https://www.npmjs.com/package/pg) and [express-promise-router](https://www.npmjs.com/package/express-promise-router).
+create-node-backend also installs the required packages for you, including [pg](https://www.npmjs.com/package/pg) and [express-promise-router](https://www.npmjs.com/package/express-promise-router).
 All you have to do is set up the database from the command line

 ## Starting The Project